mayurkale22/wiki-app/README.md

 ![Overview](images/overview.png)

-The goal of this example is to show debugging (tracing and metrics) on Cloud Run application (Node.js) with Stackdriver using OpenTelemetry ([formally known as "OpenCensus"](https://medium.com/opentracing/a-roadmap-to-convergence-b074e5815289)).
+The goal of this example is to show debugging (tracing and metrics) on Cloud Run application (Node.js) with Stackdriver using OpenCensus.

 [Google Cloud Run](https://cloud.google.com/run/) is a fully managed platform that takes a Docker container image and runs it as a stateless, autoscaling HTTP service.